-In 2022, DISTRICT CUSTOMERS received water from 15 wells pumping from the Santa Cruz Mid-County groundwater basin-specifically the Purisima Formation and the Aromas Red Sands.
-Aquifers are comprised of layers of rock, sand, sandstone, fractured rock, or other permeable layers that allow for water to be collected and stored in the pore spaces (voids) between the soil and rocks.
-Groundwater wells are designed to pump water from the most permeable layers of the aquifer - areas where water can flow easily from pore spaces into the constructed well pipe- and eventually to the surface.
-The groundwater is then treated and served to customers through distribution system pipes, ultimately reaching customers' taps.
+In 2023, SqCWD pumped water from 15 wells situated within the Santa Cruz Mid-County Groundwater Basin.
+This basin is composed of two aquifers: the Purisima Formation and the Aromas Red Sands.

+Aquifers are layers and areas of rocks below ground where all the cracks, crevices, and spaces between rock particles are full of water.
+Groundwater wells pump water from the most permeable layers of the aquifer - areas where water can flow easily from spaces into the well pipe - to the surface.
+The groundwater is then treated and served to customers through the distribution system pipes, ultimately reaching customers' taps.

 The Purisima Formation is naturally high in iron and manganese, and the water supplied from these aquifers is treated using oxidation and filtration to reduce these elements.
-Delivered water from both the Purisima Formation and the Aromas Reds Sands aquifers meets all current drinking water health standards.
-To learn more about aquifers, watch the following video wimeo.com/180918902.
+Water from both the Purisima Formation and the Aromas Reds Sands aquifers meets all current drinking water health standards.
+To learn more about aquifers, watch the following video at vimeo.com/180918902.